 A month ago I decided I needed to take a break from blogging.
 I started this blog as a creative outlet that would encourage me to travel more as well as help others to find the balance between their careers and to chase their wanderlust.
-With one of my goals for I’m Taking Off being to write more about how to achieve this balance, I started to work on a blog post about how to achieve just that.
+I really love blogging still so this is only temporary!
+I’ve only just found a web hoster that I’m satisfied with!
+If you are in the same boat then you should go to www.hostiserver.com.
+Anyway, with one of my goals for I’m Taking Off being to write more about how to achieve this balance, I started to work on a blog post about how to achieve just that.
 When I finished this blog post, I read it over, and said to myself, “Sanura, you’re barely doing any of these things yourself!”
 Needless to say, this got me to thinking about my life and assessing my current situation.
 I found myself in a sad place, to put it mildly.
 What I probably should say is I found myself in a coffee shop with my friend crying about how overwhelmed I felt and my dissatisfaction with the life that I was living.
 I was a month into being thirty and felt like I was falling apart and I couldn’t believe it because thirty was a milestone I had long been looking forward to.
 I just knew this was going to be the start of the best years of my life.
 Yet, here I was, in this coffee shop going through napkins trying to hold it together.
 In true Sanura fashion, after I composed myself to some extent I tried to act like everything, was okay, but my friend closed my laptop and said: “You need to figure something out because you can’t continue like this.”

 For me, the start of figuring things out was figuring out what triggered these negative feelings.
 I found that social media played a big part because I was being inundated with all these images of people living what looked like betters lives than mine.
 Now, don’t get me wrong.
 I know that half the time, social media is just a show, and people convey what they want their audience to see and not what their reality is, I get that.
 But when you’re scrolling through and taking in these visuals you’re not taking the time to consider the behind the scenes story.
 So knowing how I was affected by this, social media had to go.
 All of it.
 Except Snapchat because Snapchat was one of few things that made me laugh.
 Unfortunately, this break from social media also included my blog *sad face*.
 As much as I loved writing and engaging with my audience I couldn’t bring myself to write.
 It felt disingenuous to try and write about something I loved when I just wasn’t in a happy place.